MicrosoftDocs/powerquery-docs/powerquery-docs/install-sdk.md

 ## Connector development process

-While you can use either the Visual Studio Code or the Visual Studio Power Query SDK, both use a similar process for the development of a connector at a high level.

 The following sections describe, at a high level, the most common process to create a Power Query connector using the SDK.

 ### Creating a new extension

-When creating a new project (Visual Studio Power Query SDK) or a new workspace (Visual Studio Code Power Query SDK), you start with the following core files:
+When creating a new workspace (Visual Studio Code Power Query SDK), you start with the following core files:

 * Connector definition file (\<connectorName>.pq)
 * A query file (\<connectorName>.query.pq)